Microsoft may tout Windows 7′s growth curve, but the truth is that Windows XP still rules the desktop, and will do so for many years.

 Smartphones are where the action is

 Plenty of people want to be where the tech action is – to be on the forefont of the newest apps, cutting-edge consumer hardware, and innovative services.
 That’s no longer primarily the PC.
 Smartphones have supplanted the desktop computer as the most innovative platform.
-There’s no excitement to upgrading from Windows XP to Windows 7.
+There’s no excitement to upgrading from Windows XP to Windows 7 and that is why Windows Xp still rules the Desktop.
 There’s plenty of excitement in getting a new Droid X or iPhone 4.
 So that’s where people are spending their time and money, not on upgrading their operating systems.
+This leaves enough space and because of that, Windows XP still rules.